perama-v/TODD/README.md

 and is published as a part of a `Volume`.
 A specific chapter is described by a unique `VolumeId` and `ChapterId` pair.

-The following details apply to a databases that define `chapters`.
+The following details apply to a databases that define `Chapters`.

 A `Chapter` definition MUST be identifiable by knowledge that the end user posesses.
 They represent subsets of the data that they can obtain that is relevant to their needs.